ai-dialogue-facilitator/how-can-ai-help-business/chatgpt/internal_operations_communication.md

-<b>Alex:</b> Now tell me more about the way AI can be applied in Internal Operations / Efficient communication based on optimization and prioritization of internal emails, summarization of documents and AI-aided generation of meaningful reports.<br><br>
+<b>Alex:</b> Now tell me more about the way AI can be applied in Internal Operations / Efficient communication based on optimization and prioritization of internal emails, summarization of documents and AI-aided generation of meaningful reports.<br>

 <b>ChatGPT:</b><br>
 1. **Optimization of internal emails:**